-More than 10,000 newly digitized materials from the Indianapolis Metropolitan Police Department and Indianapolis Fire Department can be found online in The Indianapolis Public Library’s Digital Indy collection.
+More than 10,000 digitized materials from the Indianapolis Metropolitan Police Department and Indianapolis Fire Department can be found online in The Indianapolis Public Library’s Digital Indy collection.

 The downloadable collection offers free access for individuals, researchers and students to explore the rich and illustrious histories of the two public safety agencies and to celebrate their roles in community life.
 The new materials add to the nearly 4,700 items from the Indianapolis Firefighters Museum Collection that became part of Digital Indy in 2010.